foerderung-des-ehrenamts/talu/readme.md

 # talu Custom Plugin

-This is the custom WordPress plugin running on [tafel-ludwigshafen.de](https://tafel-ludwigshafen.de/).
+This is the custom WordPress plugin formerly running on [tafel-ludwigshafen.de](https://tafel-ludwigshafen.de/).

 ## Description